Estonian Land Forces: Battalion

-A battalion (Pataljon) is an average military unit led by a senior officer that is subordinate to an infantry brigade.
-A battalion is bigger than a company (kompanii) but smaller than a brigade (brigaad).
-A battalion is one of the most basic military formation among the Estonian Ground Force infantry units.
+A battalion (Pataljon) is a military unit led by a senior officer that is subordinate to an infantry brigade.
+A battalion consists of several companies (kompanii), with several battalions forming a brigade (brigaad).
+A battalion is one of the most basic military formations among the Estonian Ground Force infantry units.

-A battalion usually consists of 900 to 1,250 soldiers, and is further subdivided into companies.
-A battalion is composed of five companies of 180 to 250 soldiers each, as well as a company leader (kompaniiülem) who is usually a lieutenant colonel (kolonelleitnant).
-His second in command is a major as an assistant of the battalion (pataljoni staabiülem).
+A battalion usually consists of 900 to 1,250 soldiers.
+A battalion is composed of five companies of 180 to 250 soldiers each, the majority of the companies being infantry, with one or two companies providing logistical and special weapons support.
+The commander is usually a lieutenant colonel (kolonelleitnant).
+His second in command is a major and acts as a deputy to the battalion commander (pataljoni staabiülem).

-One battalion is meant to operate on a battlefield along with other battalion on a landscape no greater than 1,500 x 3,000 metres.
+One battalion is meant to operate on a battlefield landscape no greater than 1,500 x 3,000 metres.
 There is a logistical support element in a battalion's structure based on a reserve company.
-The formation transport is usually made up by 200 tactical transport vehicles such as a Mercedes-Benz Unimog 435.
+The formation transport is usually made up of tactical transport vehicles such as the Mercedes-Benz Unimog 435, the number assigned varying according to roles assigned.

 Regional unit

-A regional unit (malev) is a county milita led by a senior officer that is subordinate to an infantry division.
+Above battalion, a regional unit (malev) is a county milita led by a senior officer that is subordinate to an infantry division; the formation functions similar to how a brigade in many western armies functions.
 The term malev is historical.
 It was originally based on the manpower of a county and was led by a county leader (vanem).
 A malev was bigger than a battalion (pataljon) and smaller than a division (diviis).
 A malev was the largest military formation among the Estonian Defense League infantry units.

 A malev is usually a sub-component of a division, a larger unit consisting of two or more malevs; however, some brigades are classified as a separate brigade and operate independently from the traditional division structure.
-A malevs commanding officer is commonly a major or colonel.

 A modern malev is typically composed of three to five companies or battalions, depending on the area and available manpower of a given county.
 Each malev can operate independently on a battlefield encompassing an area of 10 km × 15 km.
+A malevs commanding officer is commonly a colonel, but shortage of personnel and/or resources may see some malev's commanded by majors.